bbarker/bbarker-unison/transcripts/GeneticAlgorithms.output.md

   unique type Item = { weight : Float, value : Float }

 ```
-We also need a way to keep track of all the items we are considering putting in our
+- We need a way to keep track of all items under consideration.
 knapsack.
-We choose a `Map`, as well as a reversed variant of the `Map` for convenience
+- We can use a `Map`, as well as an inverted `Map`.

 ```ucm
 .uniopt.evo.genetic.ex.knapsack> view PossibleItems